 The Maynooth University Framework for Micro-credentials outlines the academic structures and qualifications underpinning the development of micro-credential courses at Maynooth.
 This framework is in line with the characteristics of micro-credentials as agreed by the seven (as was at the time) Irish IUA Universities.
 Proposals for micro-credential courses use a standard template for submission to the Academic Programmes Committee.
-The Committee has the authority to approve micro-credentials that are module sized, credit bearing and assessed and also has the authority to approve elective streams.
+The Committee has the authority to approve micro-credentials that are module sized, credit bearing and assessed bringing these non-formal awards within the framework of MU's quality assurance processes.
+Elective streams introduced as additional module offerings to students, whether this be to particular targeted groups or offered more widely, are also considered and are approved by the Academic Programmes Committee.